mohamuhsin/the-counter-app/README.md

 This project demonstrates how to work with refs and portals in react.

-You have paid UGX 30,000 for NWSC at a Fee of UGX
+You have paid UGX 30,000 for NWSC at a Fee of U